D4rk-5ky/Syncerate/commented_code_map.md

 - `getpass.getpass`: securely asks for a password or SSH-key passphrase without echoing it.
 - `logging`: writes terminal, `.log`, and `.err` output.
 - `datetime`: creates timestamps for log filenames.
-- `os`: handles paths, directories, and file existence checks.
+- `os`: handles paths, directories, file existence checks, and the effective UID inherited by local Syncoid processes.
+- `pwd`: resolves the effective UID to the actual local username, including when Syncerate is started through `sudo`.
 - `traceback`: retained for unexpected-error support.
 - `subprocess`: runs the local `mail` command and the optional successful-run system action.
 - `time`: waits before a system action when email is enabled.